JREAM/config-ubuntu/readme.md

     $ sudo apt-get install apache2 php5 php5-dev mysql-server mysql-client libapache2-mod-php5 libapache2-mod-wsgi php5-mysql php5-curl libpcre3-dev default-jre redis-server

+## Phalcon

+    $ sudo apt-add-repository ppa:phalcon/stable
+    $ sudo apt-get update
+    $ sudo apt-get install php5-phalcon

+#### Phalcon Dev Tools
+This is an easy to use install script that will cleanup after itself.
+It can also be used for updating:

+    $ sudo bash install_phalcon_devtools.sh

+To test it run: `$ phalcon`

 ## Python

     $ sudo apt-get install python-pip